Best In-Ceiling Speakers for Home Theaters and Surround Sound

 Are you looking to completely transform your home audio experience?
 We review the best in-ceiling speakers for home theaters and put together all the information you need.

 In-ceiling speakers are compact, concealed, and leave no visible wires.
 The surround sound effect is just like watching a movie in a theater.
 Since the speakers are above you, rather than standing in a corner, they form a "sound blanket" and a better experience than any floor-standing speaker can create.
-People worry about having to make holes in the ceiling, but let me tell you: After you install in-ceiling speakers, you will be glad you did.
+People worry about having to make holes in the ceiling, but let me tell you: After you install in-ceiling speakers, you will be glad you did. (the link opens in a new window) Here are the my favorite speakers that I have been using for a long time without any problem

 - Reviews of the top four in-ceiling speakers.